1. Should I do RS?

 B. Personal Readiness:

 A high level of personal maturity and academic goal-oriented motivation will bring success.
 Beyond determination of whether you meet the successful student traits it is purely a personal decision about how you want to complete your high school experience as well as how you want your future college experience to be impacted by getting started early.
-An important motivating factor for many is feeling too mature for the "high school scene" and a desire to find something more mature.
+An important motivating factor for many is feeling above and beyond the "high school social scene" and a desire to find something more mature.

 You also need to be sure you are ready to do your best in college level courses, you own the outcome and your parents will not be able to communicate with your instructors for you.
+And Parents have to accept that their RS students are trustworthy and monitoring efforts are not necessary.
 You will start a permanent college-level transcript which will impact your future goals and higher-level college prospects.
 Portability of college credits depends on the future 4-year college you wish to attend, only in-state public colleges are required to take all of your BC transfer credits and all other colleges often have limits.
 Very selective 4-year colleges generally prefer that a student stays in high school and takes AP classes and takes the AP exams for potential college credit if admitted.

 You must have your own reliable transportation or your ability to attend will be compromised.
 If necessary, some find that they like public transportation and some don't.
 Depending on peers for a ride can often leave you without a reliable way to get to class or get home.
 Class schedules change every three months for everyone and what works one quarter might not work the rest of the year.